Malumbo21/java_leaflet/jlmap-vaadin/README.md

 ## Demo Application

 A demo application is included in the `io.github.makbn.jlmap.vaadin.demo` package.
 You can run it to see the Vaadin implementation in action.

-## License

-This project is licensed under the GNU General Public License, Version 3.0 - see the LICENSE file for details.